suit-wg/architecture/draft-ietf-suit-architecture.md

 architecture is agnostic to the transport of the firmware images and associated meta-data.

-This version of the document assumes asymmetric cryptography and a public key infrastructure.
-Future versions may also describe a symmetric key approach for very constrained devices.

 --- middle

 #  Introduction

-When developing IoT devices, one of the most difficult problems to solve is how to update the firmware on the device.
+When developing Internet of Things (IoT) devices, one of the most difficult problems to solve is how to update firmware on the device.
 Once the device is deployed, firmware updates play a critical part in its lifetime, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas where manual